bibleexchange/romans__textbook/textbook/en/romans-en.md

 The word &quot;change&quot; means to forsake one thing for another, to change one thing into another. ( Psalm 106:20).
 God gave them up, and turned them over.
 1:24—32

 Stifler says: &quot;Whatever morality there is in the world is due, not to human nature but to the restraining power of God.&quot;
 The great good they once had is now turned to great corruption.
 Their corruption and guilt is clear and the judgment is set. &quot;&hellip;They which commit such things are worthy of death&hellip;&quot;
 Wherefore God gave them up not passively but actually.
 Because they forsook God He gave them up!
 Three times we read that &quot;God gave them up.&quot;

-### Turn to: uncleanness, lusts of their own hearts.
-Vs. 24—25
+### Turn to: uncleanness, lusts of their own hearts. v.
+24—25

-### Turned to: a reprobate mind, things not convenient.
-Vs. 26—28
+### Turned to: a reprobate mind, things not convenient. v.
+26—28

 Those who did not retain God in their knowledge are given over to a reprobate mind.
 These had knowledge of God, but rejected that knowledge.
 Reprobate means one who is rejected or cast away.
 God gave them over to a reprobate mind; a vain empty mind, worthless, good for nothing devoid of all true knowledge and judgment; incapable of approving what is truly good, or of disapproving that which is evil; a mind that has lost all conscience of things, and is disapproved of by God, and all good men: - Gill Bible Exposition There is a point when God will cut off a man that rejects the conviction of the Holy Ghost.